argonne-lcf/GettingStarted/README.md

 2. [Compiling and Running](Compiling_and_Running): Examples and scripts for compiling and running applications on Aurora
 3. [DAOS](DAOS): Examples for using the DAOS file system
 4. [Workflows](Workflows): Examples for using workflow tools on Aurora
-5. [AI/ML Frameworks](AI_frameworks): Examples for using Intel's data parallel extension for Python and for running distributed training and inference workloads on Aurora
+5. [Python and AI/ML Frameworks](AI_frameworks): Examples for using Intel's data parallel extension for Python and for running distributed training and inference workloads on Aurora
 6. [Debuggers](Debuggers): Instructions and examples for using debuggers on Aurora
 7. [Profilers](Profilers): Instructions and examples for using profilers on Aurora